CumulusNetworks/docs/content/cumulus-netq-32/More-Documents/API-User-Guide.md

 Some command requests and their responses are shown here, but feel free to run your own requests.
 To run a request, you will need your authorization token.
 When using the curl commands, the responses have been piped through a python tool to make them more readable.
 You may chose to do so as well.

-### Validate Network-wide Status of the BGP Service
+### Validate networkwide Status of the BGP Service

 Make your request to the *bgp* endpoint to obtain validate the operation of the BGP service  all nodes running the service.